+Source: Prison Services Department; Planning, Documentation, Studies and International Reports Department.

 a There was an amnesty in 1999.

 b Data until 15 June 2004.

-Source: Prison Services Department; Planning, Documentation, Studies and International Reports Department.

 C. Electronic surveillance

 93. Mention must be made of electronic surveillance, which has a great deal of potential as an alternative to pre-trial detention.
 It applies to persons who are under an obligation to remain at home in accordance with article 201 of the Code of Criminal Procedure.
 It is provided for by Act No. 122/99 of 20 August 1999 and depends on the consent of the accused person and the persons who are living with him or who may be affected by his house arrest.
 The consent of the accused person is given in writing, unless he himself requests the application of this measure; such consent is a revocable at any time.